cerafinn/redux-shop/README.md

 The application is an e-commerce platform designed initially with Context API before being refactored to work with Redux store.
 The application is a SPA site and the initial state is defined with the reducers folder.
 The aim of the project was to familiarize with the Redux documentation and apply it to the e-commerce application.

+Commits for the redux refactoring can be found on the `feature/redux branch`

 You can find the deployed link and the repository link below:

 Deployed Link: [Deployed Link](https://thawing-badlands-46377.herokuapp.com/)